 Employees available for emergency calls.
 Meals you furnish during working hours so an employee will be available for emergency calls during the meal period are furnished for your convenience.
-You must be able to show these emergency calls have occurred or can reasonably be expected to occur.
+You must be able to show these emergency calls have occurred or can reasonably be expected to occur, and that the calls have resulted, or will result, in you calling on your employees to perform their jobs during their meal period.